ucsb-cs16/m19-nichols/_info/syllabus.md

 ## Grade breakdown by evaluation component
 * Participation: 2%
-* Homeworks/Quizzes: 8%
+* Homeworks/Quizzes: 13%
-* Lab assignments: 30%
+* Lab assignments: 35%
-* Midterm Exams: 30%
+* Midterm Exams (2 at 15% each): 30%
-* Final Examination : 30%
+* Final Examination : 20%

 <p>To get credit for each homework, you must complete the corresponding quiz on gauchospace which is based on the homework.
 This will count as your homework turn in and is the only way to get credit for your homework. </p>